CatoTH/html2opendocument/README.md

 ## License

-This library is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This library is licensed under the [MIT license](http://opensource.org/licenses/MIT)